TechKrypt/Encryption-Toolkit-Project/readme.md

 ---

-## Conclusion
+## Author

-This toolkit provides a minimal but functional system for encrypting, verifying, and transferring files securely to and from Proton Drive.
-With proper GPG key management and logging, this tool can be adapted to fit personal, academic, or professional use cases requiring confidentiality and integrity.
+Victor C. Menyuah (Teckrypt)
+Built for secure workflows & cybersecurity project portfolios.

 ---

+## Disclaimer
+This toolkit is meant for educational, testing, and personal backup purposes.
+Always ensure your GPG key pair is protected and private keys are securely stored.
+--

+## Want to Contribute?
+Fork the repository, submit a pull request, or suggest shell scripting improvements!
+GUI wrappers, cross-platform support, and advanced logging features are welcome.